 - The general topic you determine will be your “pillar posts” – each pillar dedicated to one broad topic.

-- Identify the various sub-topics that come under the main broad topic (pillar topic).
-This group of subtopics will make up the “clusters”.
+- Identify the sub-topics that come under the main broad topic (pillar topic).
+This group of subtopics will make up the “clusters.”

 - Each subtopic (cluster) will be dealt with as separate posts, which will be linked to the pillar post.

-This is how a pillar and its clusters will look like:
+This is what a pillar and its clusters will look like:

 - Once you determine the core subject and pillar topics, expand the pillar topics to create cluster topics.

-- Use the above-mentioned ways to look for topic ideas.
+- Use the ways mentioned above to look for topic ideas.

-- Filter the topic ideas and keywords, group them according to the clusters.
+- Filter the topic ideas and keywords, and group them according to the clusters.

-- Once you have the topics in place, start framing possible headlines for each of the topics.
+- Once you have the topics in place, start framing possible headlines for each topic.